arstgit/rss-email/README.md

 $ rss-email -email your-email -smtpServer outlook.office365.com:587 -username your-email -password your-password  -imapServer=outlook.office365.com:993 -sendemailInterval 240
 ```

-Or just use the demo email I provided.
+~~Or just use the demo email address I provided.~~

 ## Subscribe your interested RSS

 ![rss-email](https://ftp.bmp.ovh/imgs/2020/04/b0b40eef0471e789.png)

-Send one email to your-email, or the demo email if you haven't run the server, with subject: `rss-email subscribe`, write your RSS URLs in the message body, newline seperated.
+Send one email to your-email, ~~or the demo email if you haven't run the server,~~ with subject: `rss-email subscribe`, write your RSS URLs in the message body, newline seperated.

 Wait for your feed, don't forget to check the Junk inbox.